readymade-ui/starter/README.md

 - server side rendering with @skatejs/ssr
 - client side routing

-* client side router is experimental and may someday become a package.
+NOTE: client side router is experimental and may someday become a package.

 ### Installation